dmpop/microsth/README.md

 # micro.sth

 micro.sth stands for _micro something_ or _micro stash_.
 It is a minimalist tool written in PHP that can be used for keeping a persoal microblog, drafting articles, keeping notes, and whatnot. micro.sth stores content is in a plain text file.
 The tool supports Markdown and automatically paginates long texts. micro.sth also provides simple password protection and backup functionality.
-If you add a _random.md_ file with a list of phrases or quotes, micro.sth will display them randomly.
+If you add a _random.md_ file with a list of phrases or quotes, micro.sth will display them randomly. micro.sth also allows you to upload images and resize them on-the-fly.

 ## Dependencies